Fishermen's Terminal News

 Office & Other Space Available

-- 2,198 sq. ft. of second floor office space located in the Fishermen’s Center Building available for lease or sublease.
+- 264 sq. ft. of first floor office space located in the West Wall Building available December 1, 2016.

-- 809 sq. ft. of office space on the first floor of the West Wall Building.
-View of the Ship Canal.
+- 1,181 sq. ft. of first floor office space with water views in the West Wall Building.